Latest Research Findings Show How Omnichannel Grocery Shopping Behavior Has Evolved

 2. Demographics reveal important differences in online grocery shopping behavior

-In this year’s survey, we included additional demographic breakdowns to the data collection.
+In this year’s survey, we included additional demographic breakdowns in the data collection.
 We broke down responses according to age groups and also looked at grocery shopping behavior based on respondents’ household incomes.
 It was interesting to see how diverse demographic segments had different preferences and choices when it came to grocery shopping.

-For example, we discovered that inclination towards signing up for grocery loyalty or subscription programs was the highest among 30-44 year-olds and $200K+ households.
+For example, we discovered that the inclination towards signing up for grocery loyalty or subscription programs was the highest among 30-44 year-olds and $200K+ households.

 Also, while all age groups united on choosing pickup for its low cost, younger age groups selected pickup primarily for its shorter wait times, which goes to show that priorities and preferences go hand in hand and can never be the same across demographics.

-What you need to know: Understanding your customers’ needs and preferences is key to eCommerce success.
+What you need to know: Understanding your customer’s needs and preferences is key to eCommerce success.
 Review the survey findings to learn where you can adjust your strategy and personalize your offers to better serve the demographic makeup of your particular customer base.